dwave-training/employee-scheduling-with-symbolic-variables/README.md

   https://img.shields.io/badge/Open%20in%20GitHub%20Codespaces-333?logo=github)](
   https://codespaces.new/dwave-training/employee-scheduling?quickstart=1)

-# The Employee Scheduling Problem
+# The Employee Scheduling Problem With Symbolic Variables

-Exercise for D-Wave training courses to demonstrate the CQM solver.
+Exercise for D-Wave in-person training course to demonstrate the CQM solver.

 ## Check the Original Program